Warning: this page has not been updated for Bevy 0.10 yet!

 Your function can have a maximum of 16 total parameters.
 If you need more, group them into tuples to work around the limit.
 Tuples can contain up to 16 members, but can be nested indefinitely.

-Systems running during the Extract stage can also use Extract<T>, to access data from the Main World instead of the Render World.
-T can be any other system parameter type.
+Systems running during the Extract schedule can also use Extract<T>, to access data from the Main World instead of the Render World.
+T can be any read-only system parameter type.

 Assets